fbpx

 Incumbent highway superintendent Mike Shultis (334) beat John Wiacek (309).

-The Democratic primaries in Kingston for alderpersons went to Sara Pasti (177) over Chelsea Villalba in the first ward, to Melissa (233) over the withdrawn Hayes Clement (20) in the third ward, and Ruth Katz (100) over KIaira Grundig (43) and Tanya Garment (13) in the ninth.
+The Democratic primaries in Kingston for alderpersons went to Sara Pasti (177) over Chelsea Villalba in the first ward, to Melissa (233) over the withdrawn Hayes Clement (20) in the third ward, and Ruth Katz (100) over KIaira Grundig (43) and Tanya Garment (13) in the eighth.

 Other community winners